 Tesla is one of several companies you don’t see but “hear” about it from somewhere.
-The company leaders actively spread the word and drive traffic to their site.
+The company leaders actively spread the word and drove traffic to their site.

-This particular approach is one of the reasons Tesla was able to sell over a million cars.
+This particular approach is one of the reasons Tesla could sell over a million cars.

 Word of mouth motivates 74% of buyers to purchase a product because people not only favor the opinion of a friend over a stranger but love sharing it with others.

 Someone noticed the brand, spread the word, and generated interest.
-If the product features are recommendable, your customer will unknowingly market it for you.
+If the product features are recommendable, your customer will unknowingly market it to you.

 Since Tesla’s cars are indeed recommendable, Tesla’s CEO Elon Musk favored word of mouth to promote the product.